 In other posts we have written briefly about the ABCDE, ACHIEVE, CLEAR, GROW, OSKAR and POSITIVE coaching models.
 In addition, we’ve written about coaching wheels that can be helpful in personal and executive coaching.

-If you’d like to learn what it’s like being or becoming a coach, you might enjoy this podcast:
+If you’d like to learn what it’s like being or becoming a coach, you might enjoy this podcast on becoming a coach:

 The World of Work Project View